bpeek/spark/README.md

 # Spark
-Assignment for Course UW BD220 - Building the Data Pipeline \n Pull consumer data from SQLServer and load it into HDFS using Sqoop.\n Create an RFM table using Spark.
+Assignment for Course UW BD220 - Building the Data Pipeline <br>
+Pull consumer data from SQLServer and load it into HDFS using Sqoop.<br>
+Create an RFM table using Spark.